 The Heavy Highway Vehicle Use Tax follows a fixed annual tax period that runs from July 1 through June 30.

-Filing deadlines depend on the month a vehicle is first used on public highways, which affects both when the return is due and whether the tax is calculated for a full or partial period.
+Filing deadlines depend on the month a vehicle is first used on public highways, which directly affects when the return is due and whether the tax is calculated for a full or partial period.

 Suspended vehicles and mileage-based reporting